haxtheweb/edtechjoker/draft-outline.md

 - I'll be adding to this assignment as we go through multiple labs.
 Being on top of this with questions early will help improve the next few weeks as these build on each other.
 - **Turn this in by Sunday at midnight** so I can review solutions and find ones we'll use to discuss in class
 - Tuesday we'll review solutions and issues people ran into
-- **Bonus**: +2% for each additional Option you do.
+- **Bonus**: +1% for each additional Option you do.
 Lab is worth 4% so you could get double the points for this one thing.
-If you do multiple options please indicate this when dropping it into slack
+It's possible to get up to 7% on this if you do all 3 bonus oppurtunities.

+## Looking ahead
+Next week we'll take your answers, comb through some things that worked, some things that didn't, and try to learn collectively from our mistakes and successes.
+As with all of these, try your best to get it working and we'll unpack more concepts from that struggle of what did and did not make sense.
+This repo will be used for a few labs and concepts from it will be used as a basis for the course as `fetch` data from an end point is a big piece of microservice architecture.
+Lots of small messages all working together.

 --- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---